Open-source artificial intelligence: 2010s: Rise of open-source AI frameworks

-In 2014, GloVe, a competitor to Word2vec, was released source code under an Apache 2.0 license, documented the datasets they trained on, and released the model weights under a Public Domain Dedication and License.
+OpenAI was founded in 2015 with a mission to create open-source artificial intelligence that benefited humanity, at least in part to help with recruitment in the early phases of the organization.
+GPT-1 was released in 2018.

-Open-source generative AI (2020s–Present)
+2020s: Open-weight and open-source generative AI

-With the announcement of GPT-2, OpenAI originally planned to keep the source code of their models private citing concerns about malicious applications.
+With the announcement of GPT-2 in 2019, OpenAI originally planned to keep the source code of their models private citing concerns about malicious applications.
 After OpenAI faced public backlash, however, it released the source code for GPT-2 to GitHub three months after its release.
-OpenAI has not publicly released the source code or pretrained weights for the GPT-3 or GPT-4 models, though their functionalities can be integrated by developers through the OpenAI API.

-The rise of large language models (LLMs) and generative AI, such as OpenAI's GPT-3 (2020), further propelled the demand for open-source AI frameworks.
-These models have been used in a variety of applications, including chatbots, content creation, and code generation, demonstrating the broad capabilities of AI systems.
-At the time of GPT-3's release GPT-2 was still the most powerful open source language model in the world, spurring EleutherAI to train and release GPT-Neo and GPT-J in 2021.

-In February 2022 EleutherAI released GPT-NeoX-20B, taking back the title of most powerful open source language model in the world from Meta whose FairSeq Dense 13B model had surpassed GPT-J at the end of 2021.
-2022 also saw the rise of larger and more powerful models under various non-open source licenses including Meta's OPT and Galactica, the BigScience Research Workshop's BLOOM, and Tsinghua University's GLM.
+OpenAI did not publicly release the source code or pretrained weights for the GPT-3 model.
+At the time of GPT-3's release, GPT-2 was still the most powerful open source language model in the world.
+2022 also saw the rise of larger and more powerful models under licenses of varying openness including Meta's OPT.

-During early negotiations in 2021 and 2022 around AI legislation in Europe, proposals were made to avoid over-regulating open-source AI.
-Noting that some organizations were mis-applying the "open-source" label to their work, in 2022, the Open Source Initiative, which originally came up with the widely accepted standard for open-source software in 1998, started working with experts on a definition of "open-source" that would fit the needs of AI software and models.
+The Open Source Initiative consulted experts over two years to create a definition of "open-source" that would fit the needs of AI software and models.
 The most controversial aspect relates to data access, since some models are trained on sensitive data which can't be released.
-In 2024, they finalized the Open Source AI Definition 1.0 (OSAID 1.0), with endorsements from over 20 organizations.
+In 2024, they published the Open Source AI Definition 1.0 (OSAID 1.0).
 It requires full release of the software for processing the data, training the model and making inferences from the model.
-For the data, it only requires "sufficiently detailed information about the data used to train the system so that a skilled person can build a substantially equivalent system".
+For the data, it only requires access to details about the data used to train the AI so others can understand and re-create it.